mahakseth82-prog/StayFinder/README.md

 booking hotels across India, built on top of the **Demo Hotels API** (`https://demohotelsapi.pythonanywhere.com/hotels/`).

-> "StayFinder" is a Hindi word for "place" or "address" — fitting for an app
+> "StayFinder" — fitting for an app
 > about finding where to stay.

 ## Pages